Which is better; A countertop water filter such as a Big Berkey or a whole-house system, such as RO?

 Point of Entry (POE), another name for whole-house water filter systems, is very good at removing Total Dissolved Sediments.
 However, they also remove all of the beneficial minerals.
 A whole-house system is excellent in that it covers your entire house.
 Good, clean water is coming out of all your faucets, which means you're washing your hands and taking a shower in filtered water too.
 If you or a family member has sensitive skin, this may be the better option.

 Although, Berkey does offer shower filters to reduce chlorine inhalation and exposure.
-The water from Berkey is pure.
+The water from Berkey is crisp and delicious.
 It has the minerals that naturally occur and are beneficial, arguably critical, to body functions.
 Magnesium and calcium are just two examples of the good minerals remaining in your Berkey drinking water.
-It's also portable and doesn't require electricity, so even in emergencies, when water quality can be most compromised, you still have access to safe, uncontaminated water.
+It's also portable.

 All Berkey systems require zero tools.
 Everything is hand-tightened.
 Setting up a brand new Berkey takes about 20 minutes.
 The parts that need assembly are minimal, and there are various ways to prime the filters, so you'll be able to choose whichever option is best for you.